BYU-CS465/rust-cryptography/rsa-example/README.md

 ## Encryption and decryption

-The `decrypt` program will print its public key and then allow the user to repeatedly enter cihertext to decrypt.
+The `decrypt` program will print its public key and then allow the user to repeatedly enter ciphertext to decrypt.

 ```bash
 $ cargo run --bin decrypt